Spiritual dryness: Description by saints

 A number of Catholic saints have written about their experiences of spiritual dryness.
 In the 16th century, Saint John of the Cross famously described it as "the Dark Night of the Soul".
 The 17th-century Benedictine mystic Fr.
 Augustine Baker called it the "great desolation".
 Mother Teresa's diaries show that she experienced spiritual dryness for most of her life.

+Chapters IX and XIV of Saint Francis de Sales’ book Introduction to the Devout Life also features content regarding spiritual dryness.